Trinity Episcopal Cathedral (San Jose, California): Architecture

-The present church was designed by James W. Hammond, who was a retired sea captain and shipbuilder.
+The present church was designed by James W. Hammond, a retired sea captain and shipbuilder.
 He was also a member of Trinity's vestry.
 The building was rectangular in shape with a steep hipped roof.
 It was constructed of redwood that was logged in the Santa Cruz Mountains.
 As the congregation grew it became necessary to expand the building.
 Hammond devised a plan by which the church building was cut in half and pulled apart by a team of horses.
 The front was shifted to face North Second Street and additional arms were added to create a structure in the form of a cross.
 The bell tower was added at the same time.
 A spire was added to the tower in 1884.
 Renovations in 1958 brought the church to its present appearance.

 Hours

-The Cathedral is open on Sundays from 8 am to 2 pm.
+The Cathedral is open on Sundays from 10:00 AM to 2:00 PM, with services at 10:30 AM (English) and 1:00 PM (Spanish).

+The Cathedral's office hours are 11 AM to 3 PM Tuesdays, Wednesdays, and Thursdays.

 Rectors and Deans

 The rectors of Trinity Cathedral have been: